ahshabayek/Brain/pages/Vectors in Linear algebra.md

 - Unit Basis Vectors(Standard basis vectors)
 	- of size n of zeros except 1 component which is the indicated index one e.g: e of 3 , third is 1.
 	- Generalizes notation to arbitrary length vectors.
+- 2 vectors are equal only when all of their elements are equal
+- Vectors dont have a spacial location. therefore heeling vectors is possible (heel to toe)
+- black vector is heel to toe addition of 2 vectors. choice of which is heel and toe doesn't matter.
+- scaling is same as stretching a vector.
+- scaled vectors have same direction but different length.
+-